Overselling: Airlines

 When a flight is oversold, the airline prevents some passengers from boarding, even though they have purchased a ticket.
 This is called "bumping".
 Airlines may ask for volunteers to give away their seats, or refuse boarding to certain passengers, in exchange for compensation that may include cash, an additional free ticket and/or an upgrade on a later flight.
 They can do this and still make more money than if they booked only to the plane's capacity and had it take off with empty seats.

 As of 2018, 351,904 passengers of the 17 major U.S. airlines were bumped annually, among them 10,938 involuntarily.
 This figure covers only flights originating in the U.S., including both domestic and international destinations.

 Overbooking is one of the tactics used by airlines to reduce their loss caused by no-shows; other tactics include requiring all passengers to reconfirm, or charging no-show penalty fees.

 A few airline frequent flyer programs actually allow a customer the privilege of flying an already overbooked flight; another customer will be asked to leave.
 Often, only economy class is overbooked while higher classes are not, allowing the airline to upgrade some passengers to otherwise unused seats while providing assurance to higher paying customers.

 In the EU since 2005, as of 2021, Regulation 261/2004 requires airlines to first appeal for passengers to voluntarily release their seat, maybe by giving an offer of compensation but its amount is not regulated.
 If volunteers are insufficient, airlines will then refuse some passengers the right to board, in which case Regulation 261/2004 sets out compensation requirements for airlines that deny boarding to passengers due to overbooking.
 Regulation 261/2004 does not mention the fate of passengers who failed to reconfirm and have been denied boarding.

 In the U.S. since 1978, as of 2021, CFR Title 14 Part 250 requires airlines to first appeal for passengers to voluntarily release their seat.
 The amount of compensation is not regulated.
 If volunteers are insufficient, airlines will then refuse some passengers the right to board.
 In such case, since 1968, Part 250 defines minimum compensation that must be paid.
-However, passengers who failed to reconfirm do not receive this compensation.
+Passengers who fail to reconfirm do not receive this compensation.